 - Got some ties to Uber...run the story....

 But find an angle..that's what the Wall Street Journal and New York Times are for...and the reporters there are really working hard for those real stories, as the PR folks are not really giving them the details, just the hype.

 As a test, I started to fire back questions when I was asked to cover some weak story pitches like one from a telecom company winning some unified communications business from an NHL team.
-Given my background with the Philadelphia Flyers, (among other roles there I ran their office, bought the first System 75 sold to an arena-a Unified Communications precursor of sorts) I was able to come up with a bunch of use case examples that I thought would make for interesting angles.
+Given my background with the Philadelphia Flyers, (among other roles there I ran their office, bought the first System 75 sold to an arena-a precursor of sorts to what Unified Communications offers today) I was able to come up with a bunch of use case examples that I thought would make for interesting angles.
 Here they are:

 - What role does it play with scouts and communications?

 - How does UC benefit the GM in making trades?